Missouri softball gets biggest win, worst loss yet on final day of Oklahoma tournament

 Then, as if a spell had been lifted, the Tigers’ time was up with no glass slipper (or mitt) to save them.
 Missouri starter Jordan Weber got a single out in her first loss of the season, giving up three runs on two homers to the only four batters she faced.

-The Tigers offered no challenge to OU, managing two hits in the five innings of their 11-0 loss .
-They end the Courtyard Marriott Tournament 3-2.
+The Tigers offered no challenge to No. 1 Oklahoma, managing two hits in the five innings of their 11-0 loss.
+They ended the Courtyard Marriott Tournament 3-2.

 Missouri had 18 hits over the course of its dismantling of ULM.
 Five of them were home runs, two of which came from Cayla Kessinger.
 She moved into sole possession of ninth place all-time for the Tigers with 28 homers.